microsoft/GraphEngine/doc/DataAccess/LINQ.md

 expression tree.
 All the expressions under a `NOT` operator are ignored.
-This is because making a substring query then obtain its compliment set would usually yield too many results to process, in which case we would have better ignored this rewritting.
+This is because making a substring query then obtain its compliment set would usually yield too many results to process, in which case we would have better ignored this rewriting.
 {% endcomment %}

 ### Language-Integrated Query (LINQ)